takeshi-furusawa/.dotfiles_macbookM1/README.md

 # My .dotfiles for M1 MacBook

+## How to install this .dotfiles to your enviroment.

+- cd $HOME

+- git clone *REPONAME*

+- cd *REPONAME*

+- Use "stow": (This tool makes symbolink links into your home directory)

+- ex.) $ stow alacritty

 ## Including the following settings.

 - Alacritty(terminal)
-- lf(file manager on terminal)

 - tmux + header scripts(battery status,wifi status).
 I don't have Copyright about these shell scripts.

+- lf(file manager on terminal)

+- vim

 - zsh

-- vim
-- Brew bundle list
+- Brew's Bundle list

 ## First preparing

 - install xcode-commanline-tool
 - install homeBrew
 - install zsh from brew